dericking/moller_analysis/README.md

 # moller_analysis
+## 2019 version
 Starting repository for moller polarimetry analysis.
-We can transfer this to Simona as an official JLab repository once it's usable.
+We can transfer this to Simona once it's usable.

+### Rules:
+Commit as you please and how you please.
+Feel free to add to-do lists, thoughts, ideas under *Issues*.